AVSLab/basilisk/docs/source/Install/installBuild.rst

     * - ``clean``
       -
       - None
-      - If option is set, this forces the distribution folder ``dist3`` to be deleted to create a fresh setup and build
+      - If flag is set, this forces the distribution folder ``dist3`` to be deleted to create a fresh setup and build
     * - ``buildProject``
       -
       - Not Set
-      - If set, this option will compile the project right away after creating the IDE or make file
+      - If flag is set, this option will compile the project right away after creating the IDE or make file
     * - ``buildType``
       - Release, Debug
       - Release